How to install a Word add-in from DocTools

 Different types of security warnings may appear when Word opens a document that contains macros.
 The type and design depend on your Microsoft Word version, your security settings, etc.

-If a security warning like the warning marked by red in the illustration below appears, you must click the button in the warning and follow the instructions to enable the content.
+If a security warning like the warning in the illustration below appears, you must click the button in the warning and follow the instructions to enable the content.
 The warning you see may differ from the one shown below: